Protect your treasures with

 Town inside a big city – this phrase describes South Loop better than any other.
 If you’re looking for a place to settle, try to find it here, and you’ll be just one step away from every possible urban entertainment.
 Historic Motor Row and Prairie Avenue Districts, upscale South Michigan Avenue, the scenic waterfront of Lake Michigan – take your pick.

-Central Station and Dearborn Park area was formerly railyards – today they offer newest apartments for rent in South Loop.
-Lofts and luxurious condos have transformed the former Printer’s Row from commercial space of publishing industry into an upscale residential area.
+Central Station and Dearborn Park area were formerly railyards; today they offer newest townhouses with parking for rent in South Loop.
+Lofts and luxurious condos have transformed the former Printer’s Row from the commercial space of the publishing industry into an upscale residential area.
 Still, summer literature fest and independent bookstores remind of the past – there’s no place better to find houses for rent in South Loop, Chicago (and probably the whole world) if you’re a true intellectual and a bookworm.